What is Amanita And Why Is It In Your Gas Stations??

 Written by: Officer Jermaine Galloway

-A little over six months ago, during a ‘Tall Cop environmental scan’, I noticed something emerging on store shelves.
+Approximately 26 months ago, during several environmental scans, I noticed something emerging on store shelves.
 The drug is called Amanita Muscaria, which is being sold and marketed as a legal form of mushroom.
-Basically, this drug works similar to Psilocybin mushrooms in high doses but is not flagged in drug tests or field test kits.
-Amanita is sold as an alternative to avoid state laws and may be unknown to the common professional.
+This drug works similarly to Psilocybin mushrooms in high doses but is not flagged in drug tests or field test kits.
+Amanita is sold as an alternative to avoid state laws and may be unknown to the everyday professional.
 Amanita has also been coined as the “Delta 8 of the hallucinogen world”.
-Read more about Delta 8
+What do they mean by that statement?
+It is a somewhat unknown substance that is being sold over the counter in gas stations, smoke shops, some shopping malls, and online.

-As your emerging drug trend expert, I must ask, “Why is Amanita the next major drug trend and why is everything pointing to hallucinogens and psychedelics as the up-and-coming drug trend?”
-Amanita is being sold as a legal alternative to hallucinogens in many states and is being sold in smoke shops, gas stations and a few shopping malls.
-It generally comes in gummy (see above picture) or candy bar form, but you can expect more forms of mushrooms to emerge.
+As your emerging drug trend expert, I must ask, “Why is Amanita the next major drug trend, and why is everything pointing to hallucinogens and psychedelics as the up-and-coming drug trend?”
+Amanita is being sold as a legal alternative to hallucinogens and an alternative to one of the more popular mushrooms, Psilocybin.
+Amanita generally comes in gummy or candy bar form (see above picture), but I have also found it in a vape pen, and you can expect more forms of Amanita and even other mushrooms to emerge.
 It is important to note that Amanita helps users avoid (drug) testing standards.

 In 2018, the CDC released an article on Amanita.
-Please read this article as it can be a dangerous substance that is important to be aware of: https://www.cdc.gov/mmwr/volumes/68/wr/mm6821a4.htm
+Please read this article as it can be a dangerous substance that is important to be aware of.
+You can read it here:

-In recent months, I have interviewed several smoke shop clerks and users of Amanita and I have received many of the same reports.
+I have interviewed several smoke shop clerks and users of Amanita and I have received many of the same reports.
 Many of these individuals are dosing it higher to reach a euphoria comparable to Psilocybin.
 Most of the Amanita packs being consumed contain between 3-6 gummies.
-There appears to be several companies putting this product out and undoubtedly there will be more Amanita or other over the counter psychedelics coming.
-(Like what we saw with cannabis variants such as Delta 8, 10 and 11.)
+There appears to be several companies putting this product out and undoubtedly there will be more Amanita or other over the counter psychedelics coming (Like what we saw with cannabis variants such as Delta 8, 10 and 11).
 We should expect other forms of mushrooms to emerge.
-Be aware that many of which will not be detected in field drug tests or lab tests.
+Be aware that many of which will not be detected in field drug tests or lab tests